joergschwarzwaelder/hhc2024/Objective-7/README.md

 34f4ccd2fda66ac2f3ed2136ce6cddecac92a4437fd2e0fc4ebaad61bc5893eb
 ```

-So it seems, that the captured `hmac_secret` is not (directly) the key being used to calculate the HMAC.
+So it seems, that the captured `hmac_secret` is not (directly) the key being used to calculate this HMAC.

 Scanning the system shows, that apart from `slh`and `sqlite3` also `runtoanswer`is suid root.
 For the hard mode, `runtoanswer`reads its config from `/etc/runtoanswer/hard.yaml`, which is unfortunately only accessible by `root`.
 The tool asks for the HMAC key being used to calculate the signatures.